-‘Maraschino’, the liqueur loved in the past by kings, artists and intellectuals, is the main ingredient of some of the most famous cocktails.
-Its captivating flavor comes from a very particular type of cherry, the ‘marasca’.
-Its charm is the result of a long history: centuries during which the name ‘Maraschino’ has been associated to the Dalmatian city of Zara and several brave and competent entrepreneurial families.
-Among them, the Luxardos, a dynasty that, over the years and despite many difficulties, has been able to keep up with the times, representing today the tradition of this tasty specialty.
+Maraschino liqueur is the main ingredient of some of the most famous cocktails in the world.
+Its captivating flavor comes from a very particular type of cherry, the ‘marasca’ cherry.
+Its charm is the final result of a long history: centuries during which the name of this liqueur was associated to the Dalmatian city of Zara and to several brave and competent entrepreneurial families.
+Among them, the Luxardos.

 According to legend, the recipe for rosolio Maraschino (*1) was born in a Dalmatian monastery in the 16th Century, thanks to a friar pharmacist.
 In truth, there is no evidence about this story.
 Only the place of origin is certain: the town of Zara and its surroundings, ruled in the past by the Republic of Venice and nowadays part of the state of Croatia (*2).
 About this, it’s important to remember that the plants of ‘marasca’, the type of cherry used for this specialty, once grew mainly in this area.